amida-tech/amida-auth-microservice/README.md

 In order to support fine-grained permissions, the User model contains a `scopes` field.
 This is an array of arbitrary strings meant to indicate roles and permissions for a User.
 Within the auth service, the only significant scope is `admin`.
 Other scopes may be added and used as necessary.

 #### Signing algorithm
 By default, the auth service signs JWTs with HMAC.
 This relies on a shared secret between the auth service and the consuming service.
 Whenever possible, you should use the RSA implementation.
-This can be activated by setting JWT_MODE='rsa' and setting the JWT_PRIVATE_KEY_PATH to the location of a private key.
-The public key should be available for the consuming service in order to verify the JWTs, and the auth service should locate the public key via JWT_PUBLIC_KEY_PATH.
+This can be activated by setting `AUTH_SERVICE_JWT_MODE='rsa'` and setting the `AUTH_SERVICE_JWT_PRIVATE_KEY_PATH` to the location of a private key.
+The public key should be available for the consuming service in order to verify the JWTs, and the auth service should locate the public key via `AUTH_SERVICE_JWT_PUBLIC_KEY_PATH`.

 To generate a keypair:
 ```sh